Risk Sciences and Public Policy Certificate Program

 - Be able to describe the methods of risk assessment and their applicability to public health problems;

 - Be able to discuss the scientific basis for assessing environmental and other public health risks;

 - Be able to complete and document a basic quantitative risk assessment for a chemical exposure;

 - Be familiar with the policy implications of the scientific relationships for reducing public health risks.

 Complete certificate program admissions information is available on the certificate program page on the Bloomberg School of Public Health website.

 The certificate program requires a minimum of 26 term credits.
 All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework and students must maintain a 2.75 or better overall GPA for all certificate coursework.
 The certificate program length is flexible; it varies from student to student, however, the certificate program must be completed within three years.

 The student should review the section of the website that addresses completion before completing certificate program requirements.
 The student's transcripts will not indicate that the certificate was earned until the Notification of Completion has been submitted, verified by the certificate program, and processed by the Registrar.

 The core curriculum consists of four core risk assessment and policy courses as well as three risk science courses that will introduce you to methods of risk assessment and its applications to public policy.

-Students should check the JHSPH course directory to confirm when the courses are offered.
+Students should check the BSPH course directory to confirm when the courses are offered.
 Students should also check for pre-requisites and whether instructor consent is required.